 The new line of potatoes are named Innate.
 Presumably, this name is meant to help convey the idea that these potatoes have been created by the insertion of genes from a different potato species, rather than from a more evolutionarily distant source.
 These genes suppress the expression of other genes through a process known as RNA interference (RNAi or “gene silencing”).
 This results in two novel traits for the Innate potato: it resists bruising/browning and produces less acrylamide, a suspected but unproven human carcinogen.

 A lot of people are afraid of GM foods.
-Fear makes people overreact sometimes (in my estimation, of course), as illustrated by an email I received from a customer in January:
+Fear makes people overreact sometimes (in my estimation, of course), as has been illustrated by customers this year trying to place large orders to secure “lifetime supplies” of seed.

 So, if you’re feeling anxiety about GMO potatoes, let’s look into the details a bit.
 Knowledge gives you the ability to make better informed decisions, which will hopefully reduce stress and save you money.
 There are three areas that I will cover: The first is the difference between the new GMO potatoes and most other GM crops; the second is the ramifications of interaction between GMO and conventional potatoes; and the third is strategies for identifying and avoiding GMO potatoes.